https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week2-ungraded-labs/C4_W2_Lab_2_Intro_to_Kubernetes/README.md

 You can then re-create them all next time with one command by running `kubectl apply -f yaml`.
 Just remember to check if `metrics-server` is enabled and running.

 If you also want to destroy the VM, then you can run `minikube delete`.

+If you used Powershell, then you can disable scripting as mentioned in the instructions earlier.

 ## Wrap Up